vot/xkpasswd-go/readme.md

 # xkpasswd.go

-A clone of my [xkpasswd.js](https://github.com/vot/xkpasswd.js) module written in Go.
+A clone of my [xkpasswd-node](https://github.com/vot/xkpasswd-node) module, written in Go.

 You can build the project with
 `go build`